sychoo/feature-interaction-prototype/README.md

 this is a prototype using the boundary invariant
+- Support boundary and obstacles, generate heatmap with respect to each cell and the boundary, as well as each cell and the obstacle

 # Parameters that are interesting to adjust
 - whether to return scaled_robustness_value or